homepage

 Piazza San Marco, 8

 Belgian hand-tufted rug brand JOV presents In Clover.
-An Immersive Landscape of Softness, an immersive installation placing textile at the heart of a refined spatial dialogue.
+An Immersive Landscape of Softness, an installation placing textile at the heart of a refined spatial dialogue.
 Developed in collaboration with Belgian designer Bieke Casteleyn, the project is a celebration of contemporary Belgian design and explores the organic clover shape through a collection of new rugs that balance softness and graphic precision.
 Inspired by mid-century atmospheres, JOV reinterprets dots and squares with contemporary clarity, unfolding a palette of warm neutrals, honey, tangerine, chocolate and muted rust.
 Through material depth and tonal richness, the installation celebrates craftsmanship, texture, and the timeless expressiveness of tufted surfaces.

 'IN CLOVER.
 An Immersive Landscape of Softness'